 Providing they are fully dried out, most dog treats will happily keep in an airtight container for a couple of months.
 Always keep an eye on them though, just in case.

 Most dog treats will keep for several weeks in the fridge.
 In an airtight container in the fridge, this ‘shelf-life’ can be extended to a couple of months or even longer.

-That’s our take on storing your dog’s homemade dog treats.
-If you have your own prized method, do please let us know and we’ll share it for the benefit of everyone!
+That’s my take on storing your dog’s homemade dog treats.
+If you have your own prized method, do please let me know and I’ll share it for the benefit of everyone!